mortenbroesby/space-rockets-challenge/CHALLENGE.md

 - treat this as if you fixed a bug in an app you work on together with a team, and the app is in production
+- Show timezone of launch-site by default, instead of local timezone.
+- The user's timezone should be kept and shown when hovering (<Tooltip />)

 ### 2. Build a feature